Janne-ro/HRI-Nao-as-Dance-Instructor/README.md

 * Change the connection in the code to your individual IP-Adress and Port (if Coreograph is run on your local machine)
 * Mount the current directory and run the file using Python2

+## Authors
+This project was created by the following authors